Last Updated: June 9, 2021

 But what type of video games do people play, and which are the most popular?

-We have more surprises prepared for you.
+We have more surprises prepared.
 You know how your grandma just adores Solitaire?
 Well, she’s not the only one.

-Puzzles, arcade, simulation, lifestyle and bingo-like games are all the craze, both among young and old alike.
+Puzzles, arcades, simulations, lifestyle, and bingo-like games are all the craze.

 Users like simple games that take little time to play.
-They’re also known as hyper-casual games, and include titles such as Love Balls and SpinUp Jump.
+Those are known as hyper-casual games and include titles such as Love Balls and SpinUp Jump.

 We asked Yoda to tell us how much the casual gaming industry’s worth is.